RobotLocomotion/styleguide/pyguide.md

     consistent with the rest of the file).

     The description should include required type(s) if the code does not contain a corresponding type annotation.
-    The description should include required type(s) if the code does not contain a corresponding type annotation.
 If a function accepts `*foo` (variable length argument lists) and/or `**bar` (arbitrary keyword arguments), they should be listed as `*foo` and `**bar`.